mathjeff/gradle-samples/problem-reading-binary-store/README.md

-This is a sample project demonstrating an error in reading a binary store:
+This is a sample project demonstrating an error in reading a binary store ( https://github.com/gradle/gradle/issues/24037 ) :

   Configuration cache state could not be cached: field `classpath` of task `:compose:material3:material3:compileReleaseJavaWithJavac` of type `org.gradle.api.tasks.compile.JavaCompile`: error writing value of type 'org.gradle.api.internal.file.collections.DefaultConfigurableFileCollection'
   > Could not resolve all dependencies for configuration ':compose:material3:material3:releaseRuntimeClasspath'.